 Taking Sublingual Vitamin B12

-In addition to the traditional route of absorption through the mucosa of the intestine, vitamin B12 can also be absorbed through the oral mucosa.
-This has a theoretical advantage, if absorption via digestion is impaired, as it allows the B12 to bypass the route through the intestine.
+In addition to the traditional route of absorption through the intestinal mucosa, vitamin B12 can also be absorbed through the oral mucosa.
+In theory, this can be advantageous if absorption via digestion is impaired, as it allows the B12 to bypass the intestine.

-Just how much vitamin B12 can be absorbed through the oral mucosa and how much is simply swallowed down into the intestine regardless has not been explored to date.
-However, it is a certainty that sublingual absorption is at least as effective as normal oral absorption.1
+Just how much vitamin B12 can be absorbed through the oral mucosa and how much is simply swallowed down into the intestine has not yet been researched.
+However, it is certain that sublingual absorption is at least as effective as a normal oral intake (1).

-There is a variety of vitamin B12 supplements which use sublingual absorption:
+There are a number of vitamin B12 supplements which utilise sublingual absorption:

 - Vitamin B12 lozenges